Valdemarsgade: History

 Valdemarsgade in 1871: The east side of the street has not yet been built over.
-The round shape in the upper right corner is Snakt Thomas Plads on Frederiksberg Allé.
+The round shape in the upper right corner is Sankt Thomas Plads on Frederiksberg Allé.

 The land where Valdemarsgade was later established was originally part of the Western Common (Vester Fælled).
 St. Johns Hospital was built on the coast at the southern end of present-day Valdemarsgade in the 17th century.
 Colloquially known as the plague House (Pesthuset), it housed a combination of psychiatric, poor and disabled patients.
 St. John's Cemetery (The plague Cemetery/Pestkirkegården) was located a little further indland in the area between Valdemarsgade and Enghavevej.
 The city's gallows was also located in this area.
 St. John's Hospital was moved in 1769 while it is not known when the cemetery was closed.

 A property at the northern end of present-day Valdemarsgade was in 1731 owned by Royal Kitchen Inspector and Poultry Purveyor Christoffer Nelling and was grazed by geese.
 In the 1780s, royal agent Johannes Christopher Amberg and konferensråd Jessenius Clasen established a tobacco farm at the site which was to produce tobacco for the tobacco factory Friheden but the enterprise went bankrupt.

 In 1799, justitsråd, War Commissioner Heinrich Christian Kilde bought the estate.
 Kilde used the property as a summer residence.
 The house was a two-storey, half-timbered building.
 Kilde was an enthusiastic gardener and acquired more land in the 1800s and 1810s.
 Henriette Lund (1829–1909), a niece of Søren Kierkegaard, describes the garden in her posthumously published memoirs.
 She spent five summers on the estate in the period 1836–1840.
 Actor at the Royal Danish Theatre Peter William Jerndorff (1842–1926), who grew up on the estate, has also described it in his memoirs.
 The family moved "out to Vesterbro" after his parents rented the first floor in 1844 and lived there until 1852.

 Unrealized plan for buildings on the east side of Valdemarsgade (Origins unknown).

 In 1850, the property was purchased by ropemaker and developer Hans Rasmussen Thrane.
 He had plans to create a new road with "beautiful places for people of the upper classes who had their businesses inside the city".
 He commissioned a masterplan for the development but sold the estate to Captain-Lieutenant Jens Langemarck in 1852 before it was ready.
 In 1857, the property was acquired by a consortium consisting of timber trader Emil Zeuthen Svitzer, broker and captain Johan Carl Eduard Lorentzen and master timber and architect Jacob Beierholm Wenzel.
 Lorentzen was Jerndorff's father-in-law.